mnmcconn/Personnel/README.md

 # Personnel
 Personnel Projects

 While only one type (windows or web) is required, both have been created.
-Compressed files of all source code is available in the zip folder.

 Also, the web version has been deployed here:  http://www.justiceit.com